romkey/butterball-relay/README.md

 ## Software

-Dustball's firmware uses the Arduino SDK for ESP32 and is organized to build using PlatformIO, which runs under Linux, MacOS and Windows.
+Butterball's firmware uses the Arduino SDK for ESP32 and is organized to build using [PlatformIO](https://platformio.org/), which runs under Linux, MacOS and Windows.

 The software provides a uniform, abstract interface to each device using the `Sensor` class.
 The `Sensor` class provides some housekeeping functions to help the software poll the devices at the appropriate intervals.